pubref/rules_maven/README.md

 1. write a `@guice//:BUILD` file with the requisite `java_library`
    that bundle/export dependencies (one per configuration).

-1. print out a formatted `maven_repository` *"closed-form"* rule with all the transitive dependencies explicitly named.
+1. print out a formatted `maven_repository` *"hermetic-form"* rule with all the transitive dependencies and their sha1 values explicitly named (can be disabled via the `hermetic = False` attribute)

 ### 2b.
 Copy and paste the closed-form back into your WORKSPACE.